 1948 CITATION - Citation was Calumet Farm's second Triple Crown winner.
 He won 32 of 45 races and became horse racing's first millionaire.
 He is one of the 3 greatest horses and the last Triple Crown winner for 25 years.
 Eddie Arcaro rode Citation and is the only jockey to win 2 Triple Crowns.
 He is considered to be the greatest jockey.
 Both Arcaro and Bill Hartack won 5 Derbys.

 1973 SECRETARIAT - Secretariat was a superhorse, one of the 3 greatest with Man o' War and Citation.
 I was at Churchill Downs when Secretariat won the Kentucky Derby.
 I bet $75 on him to show.
 You can't trust the horses!
 Secretariat was owned by Penny Tweedy.
 Ron Turcott was his jockey.
 Secretariat set a record for the Derby, running the 1 1/4 miles in 1:59-2/5, the first horse to run it in under 2 minutes.
 It was in the Belmont that he attained immortality.
 He won by 31 lengths, destroying Sham.
 Secretariat set a record for the Belmont, running 1 1/2 miles in 2:24.
 He was explosive!
 He might have beaten Man o' War.
 Both ran 21 races.
 Man o' War won 20 to Secretariat's 16.
 That Onion beat Secretariat proved no horse is infallible.
-Turcott later fell from a horse and was paralyzed.
+Turcott fell from a horse and was paralyzed.

 1977 SEATTLE SLEW - I was living in Tennessee, where there was no horse racing.
 Still, I knew Seattle Slew was strong.
 He went off 1-to-2 in the Derby.
 He was Horse of the Year.
 He raced as a 4-year-old and beat Affirmed twice.

 1978 AFFIRMED - Affirmed cannot be mentioned without Alydar.
-Theirs was the greatest rivalry in racing history.
+This was the greatest rivalry in racing history.
 They met 10 times.
 Affirmed won 7.
 It was always close.
 Affirmed beat Alydar by 1 1/2 lengths in the Kentucky Derby and by a neck in the Preakness.
 In the Belmont, the rivals ran side by side through the stretch.
 At the wire it was Affirmed by a head.
 I was at Churchill Downs when Affirmed won the Derby, having driven up from Nashville.
 I knew nothing about the 2 horses.
-Someone told me to bet Alydar because he came from Calumet Farm.
-I lost $280 that day, hard earned money.
+Someone told me to bet Alydar because he was from Calumet Farm.
+I lost $280 that day, hard earned money!
 It would be 15 years before I returned to the track and when I did, it was with my father and son.
-I let Michael bet $2 a race for 4 races to show him that no one beats the horses.
+I let Michael bet $2 a race for 4 races to show him no one beats the horses.
 Affirmed was the first 2 million dollar winner.
 Alydar did better at stud and had the last laugh.

 2015 AMERICAN PHAROAH - He became the first Triple Crown winner in 37 years, and it was beginning to look like it would never happen again.
 Michael had some money on him, and I watched the 3 races at Sportsman's Grill across the street from the Village at Vanderbilt.
 Bob Baffert trained American Pharoah, and the horse's name was actually misspelled.
-It all seemed in keeping with America's preoccupation with the Middle East.
+It all seemed in keeping with America's involvement with the Middle East.

 Kentucky Derbys of interest:

 2005 - My son Michael and I went to the Derby.
 Long shot Giacomo won.
 We bet George Steinbrenner's horse, Bellamy Road.
 We were in the infield.
-Michael did not care for the mob and said he will sit in the stands next time.
+Michael did not care for the mob and said he will be in the stands next time.

 2006 - Barbaro won the Kentucky Derby only to break down in the Preakness.
-He was euthanized.

 1 KENTUCKY DERBY - 1 1/4 miles